PHILADELPHIA REFLECTIONS

 Americans generally do not begrudge the success of neighbors; the achievement of someone else takes away nothing from me.
 In that spirit, we like to see developing countries rise up out of poverty.
 A more prosperous world is a safer one.

-Philadelphia Federal Reserve
+Philadelphia Federal Reserve |

 Rising international prosperity can, however, disrupt matters.
 When developing countries become producers, they can get inflation if they suddenly have more money than they know how to spend.
 Sudden wealth can come from discovering oil or gold or copper; slowly learning how to manufacture something is a safer way to prosper.
 Inflation and huge internal income disparities often lead to revolutions, so the wiser countries sterilize local money by exporting it.
-Coups and dictatorships are what happens if a developing country doesn't export its inflation; sudden wealth gives the appearance of being undeserved.
-Conversely, our recent dot-com and sunbelt real estate bubbles show what happens to the neighbors if developing-world inflation gets dumped on them.
+Coups and dictatorships are what happens if a developing country doesn't export its inflation; sudden wealth gives the appearance of being underserved.
+Conversely, our recent dot-com and Sunbelt real estate bubbles show what happens to the neighbors if developing-world inflation gets dumped on them.
 Eventually, of course, developing countries eventually balance their new production with new consumption, and the world settles down to a new balance.
 Never mind denouncing the rubbish the newly-rich decide to consume; its only problem for others lies in using up the world's resources faster.
 Developing countries commonly export inflation to other nations in the form of commodity inflation.
-The neighbors can soon have a commodity bubble on their hands; when any bubble bursts, a sharp recession can quickly follow, and after that some other kind of bubble appears.
+The neighbors can soon have a commodity bubble on their hands; when any bubble bursts, a sharp recession can quickly follow, and after that, some other kind of bubble appears.
 What is new and disruptive is not oil or gold or copper; it is too much money.

 With luck, these disruptions consequent to a neighbor's prosperity are soon overcome by improvements in productivity.
 But productivity itself can create a bubble.
 One huge productivity windfall for America is the astonishing thirty-year extension of longevity we have experienced; in time, we will surely devise occupations for retirees more productive than thirty-year vacations.
 Such balancing adjustments right now seem most likely to grow out of electronic productivity, using home sites as work sites.

-So in short, America must readjust like everyone else and one systematic readjustment has just surfaced at the Federal Reserve.
+So in short, America must read just like everyone else and one systematic readjustment has just surfaced at the Federal Reserve.
 The flood of money from China and the Persian Gulf sought an outlet in our economy, adopting the device of shifting American credit sources from banks to Wall Street ("securitization").
 Cheap money once derived from bank deposits in local banks; since it now often originates abroad, it now must travel through the "carry" trade and similar innovative channels for foreign surpluses to get to Wall Street investment banks, which in turn distribute the money ("credit") to American businesses which can use it more productively than the developing countries can.
 Through securitization (turning loans into securities), Wall Street was able to make home mortgages directly, with only token involvement of local banks.
 Credit markets froze up because the new procedures had neglected to enlist local bankers in the process of checking the credit-worthiness of borrowers.
 So long as Wall Street can continue to find new sources of cheap money, this upheaval of finance is likely to be permanent because it is desired by both sides.
 Access to cheaper loans and access to safer investment harmonize the needs of the haves and the have-nots.
-Because in its haste this new development precipitated a banking crisis, there is some danger that Congress will over react by prohibiting securitization rather than correcting its flaws.
+Because in its haste this new development precipitated a banking crisis, there is some danger that Congress will overreact by prohibiting securitization rather than correcting its flaws.
 In every participant's eyes, it's cheaper and more efficient, but new efficiency threatens old inefficiencies.
 This one threatens the old deposit-based banking system, and since the Fed's control of the currency is based on its control over the depository banks, it threatens the Federal Reserve.
 That's the real driving force behind the Fed seeking control of non-traditional credit sources; that's now where the money is.

 On March 16, 2008 things came to a head with the impending collapse of Bear Stearns, a Wall Street investment bank heavily involved in Credit Derivatives.
 There are rumors the rescue plan implemented over a weekend had actually been devised and held ready long before then.
 Many imperfections now surface with experience, but at least the plan had likely been explored as thoroughly as logic without direct experience ever allows.
 For example, the dispersal of manufacturing around the globe favored making pieces of a product and selling them to an assembler, rather than enveloping the whole process of making a product in one giant corporation.
 It's cheaper, that's why they do it.
 But the process of buying and selling pieces to other companies greatly expanded the need for short-term credit.
 Therefore, it was quite unexpected that Lehman Brothers, which specialized in such short-term loans, suddenly went bankrupt for lack of quick access to capital.
 In the panic, it is unfortunate that Lehman apparently concealed its situation from investors.
 There is a danger that Congress will draw the wrong moral and somehow block the globalization of manufacture.

 The Federal Reserve Act was passed by Congress in 1913, and most observers believe the Fed's inexperience in 1932 repeatedly made matters worse in that formerly greatest of all bank panics.
-The new plan of 2009 therefore had to step around some limitations imposed by Congress in the past, the political pressures generated by an impending presidential election, and the powerful resistance from private industries whose future was affected.
+The new plan of 2009, therefore, had to step around some limitations imposed by Congress in the past, the political pressures generated by an impending presidential election, and the powerful resistance from private industries whose future was affected.
 The adroitness with which such a complex matter was handled over a weekend will surely become legendary, but maybe not soon.
 Probably because of existing legal roadblocks, three "lending facilities" were created, but a single device was at the heart of it.
 Instead of lending money, the Federal Reserve offered to swap securities with new non-bank managers of retail credit.
-The investment banks held massive security for loans which could not be sold in paralyzed markets, but could be swapped or used as security for a loan, particularly if the government stood behind the innovative transactions.
+The investment banks held massive security for loans which could not be sold in paralyzed markets but could be swapped or used as security for a loan, particularly if the government stood behind the innovative transactions.
 Wall Street in a word had plenty of wealth, but could not turn it into money fast enough to pay its bills.
 So sidestepping the legal constraints, instead of giving Investment firms money as a lender of last resort, the Federal Reserve swapped Treasury Bills for the "frozen" assets held as security for mortgage loans.
 The securities had been "caught in a loan" as the expression goes.
 There isn't much difference between Treasury bills and cash, or between exchanging bonds and selling them.
 But the new approach could be quickly and legally accomplished, and once done, the Federal Reserve was the master of investment banks.
 It became effectively their lender of last resort.
 A great deal of advance thought must have gone into devising this readjustment to the reality that over half of loans were not backed by bank deposits, but by the securitized debt of foreigners.
-Regulations will ensue, hearings will be held and laws passed, but the Fed has regained control of the money supply, if it can manage to make this maneuver understandable by the public.
+Regulations will ensue, hearings will be held and laws passed, but the Fed has regained control of the money supply if it can manage to make this maneuver understandable by the public.

-There was moral hazard in this; the presence of a lifeguard tempts swimmers into deeper water.
+There was a moral hazard in this; the presence of a lifeguard tempts swimmers into deeper water.
 It was somewhat inflationary in the midst of an inflation threat.
 No doubt the Federal Reserve regards these negatives as prices worth paying, and they probably are.
 The decisive remaining issue is not whether the initial shape of this transformation is exactly correct; it surely isn't.
 Just as was true in 1932, what will ultimately matter most will be whether, with this altered stance, the Fed will adjust quickly and appropriately to future difficulties.
 And whether politicians will even permit it to do the right thing, assuming anybody then knows what the right thing might be.

 www.Philadelphia-Reflections.com/blog/1465.htm